François Dominique (writer)

-François Dominique, born in Paris, 21 July 1943, is a French writer and translator.
+François Dominique (born in Paris, on 21 July 1943) is a French writer and translator.

 He taught law and political science at the University of Burgundy.
 Under the name Dominique Gros, he published Le droit antisémite de Vichy, La pauvreté saisie par le droit, Le droit de résistance à l’oppression in Le Genre Humain, Seuil Publisher.

 In 1987, together with Jean-Michel Rabate, he founded the publishing house Ulysses-Fin-de-Siècle which became Virgile Publisher in 2002.

 With Serge Gavronsky he translated Louis Zukofsky’s « A » into French, of which five volumes, including 23 sections of this long poem, have been published by Virgile, 1994 - 2015.

-Some articles of François Dominique appeared in the Journal Law and Literature.
+Some articles of François Dominique appeared in the journal Law and Literature.